lilmayu/top-gg-java-sdk/README.md

 }

 dependencies {
+    // A. If you do not plan to use webhooks (since v1.1.3) implementation ('dev.mayuna:top-gg-java-sdk:VERSION') {
+        exclude module: 'javalin'
+    }

-    // Change 'implementation' to 'compile' in old Gradle versions implementation 'dev.mayuna:top-gg-java-sdk:VERSION'
+    // B. If you plan to use webhooks implementation 'dev.mayuna:top-gg-java-sdk:VERSION'
+    // You should also include some logging library which works with slf4j, log4j2 for example: implementation 'org.apache.logging.log4j:log4j-slf4j-impl:2.17.2'
+    implementation 'org.apache.logging.log4j:log4j-api:2.17.2'
+    implementation 'org.apache.logging.log4j:log4j-core:2.17.2'

-    // Gson is used for deserializing
+    // Required: Gson is used for deserializing implementation 'com.google.code.gson:gson:2.9.0'
-    implementation 'com.google.code.gson:gson:2.9.0'
 }
 ```